cyrussimper/archive_tools/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License.
 See the [LICENSE](LICENSE) file for details.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue.

-## Contact

-For any questions or suggestions, please contact [Your Name](mailto:your.email@example.com).